 subsidy that uses 38 percent of EU funds to pay out farmers.
 For many years the main beneficiaries are rich families and large

 farms.
 Some of the powerful lobbies have started fighting for these treasured CAP payments.
-The Save Our Subsidies in a great battle set to happen next year.
+The Save Our Subsidies is a great battle set to happen next year.
 Consultations on how to save the CAP will start in January.
 Currently, pressure is mounting for a streamlined agricultural policy.

-Martin Merrild, CEO of Copa said that CAP needs improvement not a reform.
+Martin Merrild, CEO of Copa said that CAP needs improvement, not reform.
 He said that farmers should invest in new technologies to promote a cleaner environment instead of using direct subsidies to fight climate change.
 On the other hand, Agriculture Commissioner Phil Hogan calls for an environmentally sensitive CAP.
 Agricultural Co-operation in the European Union under the leadership of Thomas Magnusson vowed to block any attempts of cutting down subsidies.
-He pointed out that there are many agricultural challenges which can be addressed by Common Agricultural Policy.
+He pointed out that there are many agricultural challenges that can be addressed by Common Agricultural Policy.